Walloon Church, Amsterdam: Organ

 The church received its first pipe organ in 1680, built by the Ghent organ builder Nicolaas Langlez.
 This organ however proved unsatisfactory and was frequently altered until Christian Müller was commissioned in 1733 to build an entirely new organ, which was taken into use the next year.
 This organ is still in use and is considered the best-preserved of the Müller organs still in existence.
 In subsequent years the organ was repeatedly repaired and altered, until the church in 1960 decided to restore the organ to its original state.
 This restoration by organ builders Ahrend & Brunzema was completed in 1965, followed by a second restoration in 1993 and a third in the year 2000.

 Orphanage

 The Walloon Church in 1631 purchased three buildings on Laurierstraat in the Jordaan district of Amsterdam and opened an orphanage there.
 Not only orphans but also widows and elderly were housed there.
 In 1683 the orphanage was moved to a building on Vijzelgracht canal, which remained in use as an orphanage until 1967.
-The building now houses French cultural center Institut français des Pays-Bas.
+The building housed French cultural center Institut français des Pays-Bas until 2016.